-Jill’s involvement with social change philanthropy grew from her early involvement with the first women’s refuge in Victoria and with the community childcare movement.
+Jill Reichstein OAM, Chair Jill Reichstein – bio Jill’s involvement with social change philanthropy grew from her early involvement with the first women’s refuge in Victoria and with the community childcare movement.
 As chair of the Reichstein Foundation since 1987, Jill has been active in developing strategic partnerships and alliances towards growing progressive philanthropy as well as mentoring and resourcing new donors who are seeking to clarify their own philanthropic direction.
 Jill is also on the board of the Trust for Young Australians, Igniting Change, the Australian Women Donors Network and the Australian Environmental Grantmakers Network.
 More information on Jill is available here.

-Julian is Director, Public Policy and Advocacy, at Berry Street Childhood Institute and has a Masters in Policy and Management.
-He has extensive experience working with national and State based peak bodies focussed on young people, students, Aboriginal and Torres Strait Islander children and vulnerable families and children.
+Julian Pocock Julian is Acting Director – Office of the CEO at the Victorian Aboriginal Child Care Agency.
+He has extensive experience working with national and State based peak bodies focussed on young people, students, Aboriginal and Torres Strait Islander children and vulnerable families and children, as well as a Masters in Policy and Management.
 He has previously worked with the Victorian TAFE Students Network, Australian Youth Policy and Action Coalition, Youth Affairs Council of Victoria and was the Executive Officer with SNAICC, the Secretariat of National Aboriginal and Islander Child Care, from 1998 to 2009.
-He has served on numerous boards and councils, including the Commonwealth Child Care Advisory Group, and was appointed a Trustee of the Reichstein Foundation in February 2016.
+He was Director, Public Policy and Advocacy at the Berry Street Childhood Institute from 2009-2018.
+He has served on numerous boards and councils, including the Commonwealth Child Care Advisory Group.
+Julian has been a Trustee since February 2016.